-Local Planning Authority (LPA) The Local Planning Authority, in this case North West Local Flamming Authority (LFA) Leicestershire District Council, undertakes the town planning function at the local level (except minerals and waste planning which is undertaken at a County Council level).
-Local Service Centre Settlements which provide some services and facilities primarily of a local nature meeting day-to-day needs and where a reasonable amount of new development will take place.
-Local Transport Plan (LTP) Local transport plans, divided into full local transport plans (LTP) and local implementation plans for transport (LIP) are an important part of transport planning in England.
+Local Transport Dian (LTD) Local transport plane, divided into full local transport plane Local Transport Plan (LTP) Local transport plans, divided into full local transport plans (LTP) and local implementation plans for transport (LIP) are an important part of transport planning in England.
 They are prepared by strategic transport authorities - in our case Leicestershire County Council.
 Local Wildlife Sites Local Wildlife Sites are defined areas identified and selected locally for their nature conservation value.
-Low-Carbon Energy which derives from sources that produce fewer Energy/Technologies greenhouse gases than do traditional means of power generation.
+Low-Carbon Energy derived from sources that produce fewer Energy/Technologies greenhouse gases than traditional means of power generation.
 Includes zero carbon power generation sources as well as sources with lower-level emissions such as natural gas, and technologies that prevent carbon dioxide from being emitted into the atmosphere, such as carbon capture and storage.
-Masterplan A strategic plan setting out the overall framework and key , master plan principles for the development of a site.
+Masterplan A strategic plan setting out the overall framework and key principles for the development of a site.
 National Character Areas National Character Areas are defined by Natural England and they are a natural subdivision of England based on a combination of landscape, biodiversity, geodiversity and economic activity.
 They follow natural, rather than administrative, boundaries.
-National Nature Reserve Many of the finest sites in England for wildlife and geology Transfer tracare neserve are National Nature Reserves.
-Almost all are accessible and provide opportunities for people to experience nature.
-National Planning Policy Sets out the government's national planning requirements, Framework (NPPF) policies and objectives.
-It is a material consideration in the Transwork (WFFF) preparation of Local Plan documents and when considering 1 Noighbourhood Disc planning applications.
+National Nature Reserve Many of the finest sites in England for wildlife and geology are National Nature Reserves.
+Almost all are accessible National Planning Policy and provide opportunities for people to experience nature.
+Sets out the government's national planning requirements, National Planning Policy Framework (NPPF) policies and objectives.
+It is a material consideration in the preparation of Local Plan documents and when considering planning applications.
 Neighbourhood Plan A plan for the neighbourhood area which is prepared by an authorised community group.
 The plan must be in general agreement with the overall plan for the local authority area and can include general planning policies and allocations for new development.
+Older people People over retirement age, including the active, newly retired through to very frail elderly, whose housing needs can encompass accessible, adaptable general needs housing for those looking to downsize from family housing and the full range of retirement and specialized housing for those with support or care needs.
+Open Space Open space should be taken to mean all open space of public value which offers important opportunities for sport 1 and recreation and can also act as a visual amenity.